top of page

 One of the highest trending search topics for Australians at the moment (and - as it happens Slovenians, French, Swiss and Slovakians), is the search for real estate and the latest information on interest rates.

-The realities of our domestic economy impact on business.
-We know this instinctively from personal experience.
-If money is tight at home, we alter our spending and saving patterns to accomodate, we might also alter our relationship to debt and credit.
+The realities of our domestic economy instinctively influence business operations.
+If money is tight at home, we alter our spending and saving patterns to accommodate, we might also alter our relationship to debt and credit.
 We might postpone larger purchases like holidays or trading in a motor vehicle.

-When we participate in a competitive market to make a purchase, like real estate, we're not just buying a house, we're also fuelling the behaviour of the market itself.
+When consumers participate in a competitive market like real estate, they are not just making a purchase; they are also fuelling the behaviour of the market itself.
 A buoyant housing market with insufficient stock drives people to think about selling their house.
 Once they've sold their house, they will have decisions to make about what to do with the sale proceeds, including potentially entering the market as a buyer.

 Micro changes in consumer spending aggregate to form market behaviour.
-And shifts in market behaviour drive the need for businesses to respond.
+These shifts, in turn, drive the need for businesses to respond proactively.

 We previously wrote about the contract rates for Change Managers, and how cost-cutting through reducing the change function can be tempting, but a false economy: Market Corrections in a Flexible Industry: Fine-Tuning Change Management.

 How is the state of the economy related to change management?
-How are interest rates, real estate markets and daily contractor rates relevant to organisational change agendas?
-Today we take a broader look at how the state of economic performance significantly influences the change management industry.
+Today, we take a broader look at how economic performance significantly influences the change management industry.

 Drivers of Change